Are you thinking about developing a mobile app for your business? You’re not the only one.

 Pros of Android

 Huge international smartphone base.
-Globally speaking, Android holds the largest smartphone user base by far.
+Globally speaking, Android has the largest smartphone user base by far.
 According to StatCounter, Android owned 73% of the worldwide mobile operating system market share in 2020, while iOS held 27%.
-(When you break it down by region, however, the picture changes drastically.
+(However, the picture drastically changes when you break it down by region.
 More on that in a minute.)

 More features.
 Because Android is an open-source system, Android developers receive access to many features unavailable or restricted in iOS applications, an advantage particularly useful to custom Android app development companies.

 Quick and inexpensive app release.
-Android apps can be easily published to the Google Play app store, sometimes in just a few hours.
-In Android app development, the cost to publish an app is only $25.
+Android apps can be quickly published to the Google Play app store, sometimes in just a few hours.
+In Android app development, publishing an app costs only $25.